Convicts, Ghosts Islands & Caves – Top 45 Things to Do

 The Sydney Festival comprises of over a 100 events and many more performances across a broad range of art forms including dance, theatre, music and visual arts.

-The popular Festival Bar located in the historic Hyde Park Barracks is expected to attract crowds eager to enjoy performances by bands and DJs until late.
-The Sydney Festival offers a smorgasbord of events and activities some of which are still free!
+The popular Festival Bar located in the historic Hyde Park Barracks attracts fun crowds of festival goers eager to enjoy performances by bands and DJs until late.
+The Sydney Festival offers a smorgasbord of events and activities many of which are free!

 Summer in Sydney